Hello-FPGA/BISS-C-Board/README.md

 # BISS-C-Board
 This is 8 channels BISS-C FPGA board design.
 BISS-C is one kind of full duplex RS485/422 serial interface.
-So this board can also used as RS485/422 application.
+So this board can also used as an RS485/422 application.

+If it is helpful, please give our repo a star to make more people see it.

 This board should used together with out ZYNQ7020 Core board.